rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

    resync-eth2                Deletes the ETH2 client's chain data and resyncs it from scratch.
 Only use this as a last resort! terminate, t               Deletes all of the Rocket Pool Docker containers and volumes, including your ETH1 and ETH2 chain data and your Prometheus database (if metrics are enabled).
 Only use this if you are cleaning up the Smartnode and want to start over!

-GLOBAL OPTIONS:
+OPTIONS:
-   --compose-file value, -f value  Optional compose files to override the standard Rocket Pool docker-compose.yml; this flag may be defined multiple times
+   --compose-file value, -f value  Optional compose files to override the standard Rocket Pool docker compose YAML files; this flag may be defined multiple times
    --help, -h                      show help
 ```
 ### `status`